isatsam/vfs_explorer/README.md

 2. Move into the new directory
 3. Ensure you have all required packages installed: `pip install -r requirements.txt`
     - If your system is [PEP-668](https://peps.python.org/pep-0668/)-compilant (i.e. you see a 'externally managed environment' error message), see **step #3 in Developing** below on how to set up a virtual environment to run VFS Toolkit.
 The virtual environment has to be reactivated every session (so if you don't see `(venv)` before the prompt in your terminal, it needs to be activated again).
 This workaround will not be required once pre-built binaries will become available.
-5. Run VFS Toolkit as a module: `python -m vfs_toolkit`.
-Or, optionally, specify a path to a VFS archive right-away: `python -m vfs_toolkit /path/to/Archive.vfs`
+4. Run VFS Toolkit: `python vfs_toolkit.py`.
+Or, optionally, specify a path to a VFS archive right-away: `python vfs_toolkit.py /path/to/Archive.vfs`

 ## Developing
 1. Clone this repository: `git clone git@github.com:isatsam/vfs_toolkit.git`